**This article is continuously updated with the latest developments.

 ‘No pressure’ as government gradually enacts measures

-As of 22 March, public transport was shut down, including intercity lines of buses and rails, while shops could stay open till 5 pm from 23 March.
+As of 22 March, public transport was shut down, including intercity lines of buses and rails, while shops could stay open until 5 pm from 23 March.

 “As of today, all markets are forbidden to work, and tomorrow citizens are prohibited from leaving their place of residence,” Božinović announced on 22 March.